wevans311082/cyberask_documentation/policies/cyber-security/access-control-policy.md

 - All access to critical systems must be logged and retained according to the company’s data retention schedule.
 - Security operations will review logs for suspicious activity and escalate incidents per the incident response plan.
+- Alleged access control violations will be documented and investigated with HR following the [Disciplinary Policy for Security Breaches](../hr/disciplinary-policy-for-security-breaches.md), including timely evidence preservation and interviews with relevant personnel.
 - Violations of this policy may result in disciplinary action up to and including termination, civil liability, or criminal prosecution.
+Individuals retain the right to appeal decisions using the process defined in the [Grievance Policy](../hr/grievance-policy.md).

 ## Training and Awareness